revianar/rainfall-erosivity-projection/README.md

 > **Note on the EI₃₀ proxy:** True EI₃₀ requires sub-hourly rainfall intensity, which is not resolvable from daily CMIP6 output.
 The Bols daily proxy is defensible because the bias relative to GloREDa is systematic and cancels in relative change analysis (Vrieling et al. 2010).

 ### 8. GloREDa Scaling
-The RF R-factor output is anchored to the **GloREDa** observed present-day erosivity (Panagos et al. 2017) via **multiplicative scaling (Option B)**:
+The RF R-factor output is anchored to the **GloREDa** observed present-day erosivity (Panagos et al. 2017) via **multiplicative scaling**:

 `\text{scale\_factor} = \frac{R_{\text{GloREDa}}}{{\overline{R_{\text{Bols, hist}}}}}`

 This preserves the relative change signal exactly while giving physically interpretable absolute magnitudes.
-The historical scaled mean equals GloREDa by construction — it is not an independent validation.
+The historical scaled mean equals GloREDa by construction, so it is not an independent validation.
 The scientifically meaningful output is the **relative change**, not the absolute future magnitude.

 ---